-The Hosongin Cable is hands-down the best choice on the market with high quality conversion.
+The Hosongin Cable is hands-down the best choice on the market with high-quality conversion.

-The NewBEP Cable is another great option at a more budget friendly price.
+The NewBEP Cable is another great option at a more budget-friendly price.

 The NewBEP Cable is what I used to use regularly for my XLR to USB connections.
-It's nearly as effective as the above option for recording audio without a noticeable drop in quality; however, the USB connector itself can be a bit of a pain.
+It's nearly as effective as the above option for recording audio without a noticeable drop in quality; however, the USB connector can be a pain.
 If you've used a cheap USB drive that always seemed to eject itself, this cable can have a similar problem, but for the most part, it performs well.
 I've used it for many years with hardly any issues.

-The Nuosiya Cable is a high quality conversion cable with a nice aesthetic to it.
+The Nuosiya Cable is a high-quality conversion cable with a nice aesthetic to it.

 The Comica Cable is a bit different from our other options as it converts to USB-C, rather than USB/USB 2.
 If you read about the best laptops for music production, you'll see the Macbook Pro is the optimal choice.
 As of right now, newer Pro models exclusively use USB-C, and I imagine many other computers will follow suit over the years.
 For this reason, and this reason alone, I would strongly consider buying this cable if you can use it today.